nithingodi/sf311-triage-bigquery-ai/README.md

     echo "Waiting 60 seconds for IAM permissions to propagate..." sleep 60
     ```

+4.  **Prepare Cloud Storage Bucket**: These commands will create a new GCS bucket and upload the local complaint images to it.
+The object table created in the next step will point to these files.

+    ```bash
+    # Create a GCS bucket (bucket names must be globally unique)
+    gsutil mb -l US gs://$GCLOUD_PROJECT-sf311-data

+    # Upload the cohort images to the new bucket
+    gsutil -m cp -r data/sf311_cohort/images/* gs://$GCLOUD_PROJECT-sf311-data/sf311_cohort/images/
+    ```

-4.  **Create Object Table for Images**: This step creates the special BigQuery table that points to the image files in Google Cloud Storage.
-(Note: The GCS bucket must be created and populated separately).
+5.  **Create Object Table for Images**: This step creates the special BigQuery table that points to the image files in Google Cloud Storage.

     ```bash
     bq query --nouse_legacy_sql "
     CREATE OR REPLACE EXTERNAL TABLE \`$GCLOUD_PROJECT.sf311.images_obj_cohort\`